Faizme/EmoAI/replit.md

   - Asks genuine follow-up questions and validates feelings
   - No more "as an AI" disclaimers or therapy-speak
   - Empathetic, warm, and present in conversations
-- **Complete Frontend Redesign - Pastel-Bold Dreamy Theme** (November 8, 2025):
+- **Complete Frontend Redesign - Futuristic MVP Style** (November 8, 2025):
-  - Completely redesigned UI with pastel-bold aesthetic
+  - Completely redesigned UI with modern MVP aesthetic
-  - 3D parallax animated backgrounds with floating gradient orbs and dreamy particles
+  - 3D parallax animated backgrounds with floating gradient orbs
-  - Advanced glassmorphism effects with soft pastel glows
+  - Advanced glassmorphism effects with glowing borders
-  - Pastel color palette: Mint Ice (#E3FDFD), Rose Pink (#FFE6EB), Sky Blue (#E4FBFF), Lavender Glow (#CABBE9), Soft Coral (#FFB6B9)
-  - Poppins font for headings, Inter for body text
+  - Purple (#8B5CF6), Blue (#3B82F6), Teal (#14B8A6) gradient color palette
-  - Interactive hover animations with 3D lift and soft glow effects
+  - Interactive hover animations on all cards and buttons
   - Smooth entrance animations (fade, slide, scale) on all elements
-  - Glowing text gradients with shimmer effects
+  - Glowing text gradients and animated number counters
   - Mouse-tracking parallax effects for depth
-  - Animated gradient background with color pulse
-  - Floating particle system with dreamy motion
-  - Button ripple effects with pastel glow
-  - Scroll-based animations (AOS-like)
-  - Micro-interactions on all interactive elements
+  - Staggered animations on dashboard streak grid
   - Responsive design optimized for all screen sizes
+  - Feature cards with animated icons on About page
+  - Button ripple effects and hover glow animations

 ## User Preferences